sitepark/github-project-workflow/docs/index.md

 It is important that there is **no** merge from the `hotix` branch to the `main` branch, as it is provided in other branching models.

 ---

+### Setup Project

+To use this workflow, the project must be set up accordingly.
+Depending on the project type, the corresponding Git actions are provided.
+The Git actions are available for the following project types.

+* Maven projects
+* (NPM projects are still to come)
+* (Composer projects still to come)

+The setup of the projects is described in [Project setup](project-setup.md).